“The influence of Saturn is

 “Oooh, of course…from San Francisco, nice enough guy…”

-“Hmm, come to think of it, I think he was kinda comin’on to me a little,” she fled back into oven-warmed kitchen, waft with the natural sweetness of scratch baking.
-“Sorta over-the-line strange for my tastes.
+“Hmm, come to think of it, I think he was kinda comin’on to me a little bit,” she fled back into oven-warmed kitchen, waft with the natural sweetness of scratch baking.
+“Sorta over-the-line for my tastes.
 Great car, though…”

 “Aww, he’s aready beat it to hell,” I ripped through the morning’s mail for anything marked university business, coming up with the first notice on my student loans.
 “The latest is Cross has already handed him a doctoral slot, gift wrapped and guaranteed.”